gitaalekhyapaul/smartledbulb/README.md

-# smartledbulb
+# Smart LED Bulb
-A Bluetooth controlled Smart LED Bulb created using open-source at half the market price.
+** A smart LED mood lightbulb built using Open-Source Technologies at half the market price
+This bulb